• Skip to primary navigation

 Perfume Pagoda Vietnam

-I really enjoyed this tour because coincidentally we timed our visit perfectly.
-We did our tour to the Perfume Pagoda tour shortly after the Vietnamese New Year.
+I really enjoyed our tour of the Perfume Pagoda because coincidentally we timed our visit perfectly.
+We did our tour of the Perfume Pagoda tour shortly after the Vietnamese New Year.

 The week after the Vietnamese New Year, many Vietnamese people visit this particular pagoda and the Huong Tich cave to make an offering, which makes the tour extra interesting.